Fuller Smith & Turner Enhances Shareholder Value with Buyback

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Fuller, Smith & Turner PLC has repurchased 20,000 of its ‘A’ ordinary shares at a consistent price of 690 pence each as part of its ongoing share buyback program.
-The repurchased shares will be held in treasury, affecting the company’s total voting rights, which now stand at 35,241,188.
-This move is part of Fuller’s strategy to manage its share capital and enhance shareholder value.
+Fuller Smith & Turner PLC has repurchased 11,379 of its ‘A’ ordinary shares on the London Stock Exchange as part of its ongoing share buyback program.
+The shares were bought at an average price of 685.5152 pence each and will be held in treasury, affecting the total number of voting rights in the company.
+This move aims to optimize the company’s capital structure and could influence shareholder value.

 For further insights into GB:FSTA stock, check out TipRanks’ Stock Analysis page.